oblodev/oblodev/README.md

 - 👋 Hi, I’m Dawid
-- 👀 I’m interested in Frontend Development
+- 👀 Going Full Stack
-- </> I’m currently using React and Next.js for my web projects
+- </> I’m currently using Laravel, React, Nextjs and also HTML, CSS, SCSS with JS
 - ✌️  If you have a project that you want to get started, think you need my help with something or just fancy saying hey, then get in touch.

 <!---